Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-08.md

 ## Overview

-This class will be a workshop to work on and finsih up the audio visualizer project and study the Math of Circles.
+This class will be a workshop to work on and finish up the audio visualizer project and study the Math of Circles.

 ### Why?